rocicorp/rails/README.md

 # Replicache on Rails

-Generates a CRUD-style interface for Replicache and validation given a [Zod schema](https://github.com/colinhacks/zod).
+Generates a CRUD-style interface for Replicache and validation from a [Zod schema](https://github.com/colinhacks/zod).

 ## Install